 But then, years or decades later, you find yourself struggling with nightmares, irrational fears, social withdrawal, and depressed moods.
 On top of that, you and your doctor cannot find an explanation for the ever-growing list of physical ailments you’re struggling with.

-Anyone who is wondering what’s going on in their own life might want to learn more about complex trauma and C-PTSD.
-These factors could help explain your situation and point you in the direction of healing.
+Did what you read here sound familiar?
+If so, untreated complex PTSD could help explain your situation and point you in the direction of healing.
 Reach out to learn more how trauma treatment can help you.